 - Bachelor's degree* or higher in any discipline (must be equivalent to a baccalaureate degree from a regionally accredited U.S. institution)

 - Non-native English speakers must fulfill the UW English language proficiency requirements.

 - Note: The UW Graduate School has a minimum GPA requirement.
 As detailed on their website, individual programs may consider qualified applicants with a GPA below a 3.0.

-*In order to be eligible to apply for autumn quarter, applicants must have earned their bachelor's degree by the end of that summer.
-Applicants do not have to have earned their bachelor's degree prior to applying for the program.
+*Applicants must earn their bachelor's degree by the end of the summer prior to the beginning of the Autumn Quarter.
+Applicants do not need to have earned their bachelor's degree prior to applying to the program.

 Application Materials Checklist

 - Online application through the Application for Graduate Study